Eschatologue/CM_wiki/docs/class/barbarian/index.md

 - [Path of the World Tree](world-tree.md)
 - [Path of the Zealot](zealot.md)

 A subclass is a specialization that grants you special features at certain Barbarian levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Barbarian level and lower.
+For the rest of your career, you gain each of your subclass's features that are of your Barbarian level and lower.

 ## Level 3: Primal Knowledge